How To Calibrate Your HDTV

 Now that you have your HDTV set-up and displaying high def images, it’s time to have a good look at the overall quality of the picture.
 Are you seeing the image as it was intended to be seen by the creator (director) of that content (movie)?
 If your TV has not been calibrated the answer is probably not.

-Typically the out-of-box settings for most TVs is set to a mode not suited for optimal viewing.
+Typically the out-of-box settings for most TVs are set to a mode not suited for optimal viewing.
 These modes can vary with names such as standard, dynamic and vivid to name a few.
 The vivid mode which is also known as torch mode usually has the contrast setting maxed out which can actually shorten the life of your display, and should always be avoided.

 Why Should I Calibrate My TV?